etienneq/star-trek-timeline/doc/items-files.md

 * by TNG-era stardate (TOS stardates are ignored)
 * by start date (as exactly as possible), examples: 2365-10-01 is greater than 2365-09; 2365-10 can't be compared to 2365 (because second date could be less or greater than first one)
-* by publication date if both compared entries are from a TNG-era TV series or are from the same data file
+* by publication date if both compared entries are from a TNG-era TV series or are from the same items file
-* by number if both compared entries are from the same data file
+* by number if both compared entries are from the same items file

 If automated sorting doesn't yield the desired results it's possible to define an entry's predecessor manually.